 I have more (interesting) conversations with my partner

-Even though he still has his phone in bed (I’m working on converting him though!), the fact that I don’t have my phone with me means that I’m either reading or starting a conversation with him haha.
+Even though my husband still has his phone in bed (I’m working on converting him though!), the fact that I don’t have my phone with me means that I’m either reading or starting a conversation with him haha.
 I find that we now tend to talk more: about the highlights of our day, our plans for the next day, or any random topic.

 I’m less attached to my phone throughout the day

 This came as a surprise, but I find myself reaching for my phone less during the day since starting this experiment.
-Probably my brain was like “wow, that’s refreshing!” and naturally craves for more offline time.

-I highly encourage you to try this tonight if you can and see how you respond to it.
+I highly encourage you to try this tonight and see how you respond to it.
 If your excuse not to do it is “my phone is my alarm o’clock”, go get yourself a good old analog alarm clock and start tomorrow.
 Your mind will thank you for it, I promise!